 NOTE: If the FSC lever will not stay in the selected position, the friction lock needs to be adjusted.
-Refer to ADJUSTMENTS for Step 7 - Forward Speed Control Friction Adjustment in the Maintenance Instructions.
+Refer to Adjustments for Transmission Control Step 7 - Forward Speed Control Friction Adjustment on page 73.

-Steer by pulling the lever on the side of desired direction of turn, e.g., pull the LH lever to turn left.
+2. Steer by pulling the lever on the side of desired direction of turn, e.g., pull the LH lever to turn left.
 To minimize the possibility of overcontrol, use only one hand on both steering levers.